devanshi39/SE-Project-Group24_LUA_to_Python/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7071769.svg)](https://doi.org/10.5281/zenodo.7071769)
 ![GitHub Workflow Status](https://github.com/devanshi39/SE-Project-Group24/actions/workflows/python-app.yml/badge.svg?branch=main)

-OctoLamp is a homework project repository for Group 24's CSC 502, Software Engineering Class.
+ConvLua is a homework project repository for Group 24's CSC 502, Software Engineering Class.
 The folders are organized in the following manner:
 LUA HW3 contains all of the primary directories and files.
 It contains the following files and folders:
 It contains the following files and folders: